CONNECT NEW MEXICO

 USDA Rural Development Grants -

-Connect Your Community with the USDA Rural Development Telecommunication Programs
+Rural Development Telecommunication Programs

 January 13, 2022, 10 AM MST

-Join us for a webinar on loan and grant funding available High-speed broadband is vital to the prosperity of rural America.
+o provide the latest information on how a rural community can apply for funding to build or expand broadband and telecommunication services.
+Learn more about loan and grant funding available.
+High-speed broadband is vital to the prosperity of rural America.
 This can be accomplished in your community through loans and grants to build infrastructure and install equipment providing modern, reliable, high-speed Internet.
 Join this webinar to hear the latest information on accessing funding to build and expand telecommunication systems in rural communities.
 Ultimately, the creation of these systems will provide rural residents better access health care and education opportunities.
-Presented by USDA Rural Development’s Rural Utilities Service (RUS) staff
+Presented by USDA Rural Development’s Rural Utilities Service (RUS) staff.

-What: Webinar highlighting program opportunities in our telecommunications programs to include the Re-Connect, Community Connect, and Distance Learning Telemedicine (DLT) programs for rural communities.
+This webinar highlighting program opportunities in our telecommunications programs to include the Re-Connect, Community Connect, and Distance Learning Telemedicine (DLT) programs for rural communities.

 To learn more about Rural Development’s Telecom Programs, click here.

 For more information or questions about the webinar contact [email protected].

 Community Broadband Spotlight: Chattanooga, Tennessee

-10,000 Mbps to every Home and Business?
-How do they do It?
-Mar 4, 2022 11:00 AM - 12 noon MT Virtual Hosted by CommUNITY Learning Network - All advocates and community members concerned, curious, or working on Broadband connectivity issues are invited to attend including Connect NM Council, Broadband Collective, Homework Gap Team, New Mexico DoIT, Smart and Connected Cities, Pueblo Connect, regional COGS, state agencies, counties, tribes, municipalities, coalitions, schools, libraries, community centers, neighborhood networks, and concerned citizens of all ages including students, teachers, and Seniors.
-REGISTER in advance for this meeting After registering, you will receive a confirmation email with info about joining the meeting. |
+A virtual meeting hosted by CommUNITY Learning Network - All advocates and community members concerned, curious, or working on Broadband connectivity issues are invited to attend including Connect NM Council, Broadband Collective, Homework Gap Team, New Mexico DoIT, Smart and Connected Cities, Pueblo Connect, regional COGS, state agencies, counties, tribes, municipalities, coalitions, schools, libraries, community centers, neighborhood networks, and concerned citizens of all ages including students, teachers, and Seniors.
+REGISTER in advance for this meeting After registering, you will receive a confirmation email with info about joining the meeting.

-Building for Digital Equity: Demystifying Broadband Policy and Funding
+Demystifying Broadband Policy and Funding

 Wednesday, March 16, 2022, from 12-2 MT (2-4pm ET)

-- It will be emceed by our own Christopher Mitchell, director of ILSR’s Community Broadband Networks Initiative, and NDIA’s Training and Community Engagement Manager,Pamela Rosales.
+• It will be emceed by our own Christopher Mitchell, director of ILSR’s Community Broadband Networks Initiative, and NDIA’s Training and Community Engagement Manager,Pamela Rosales.

-- David Keyes, the Digital Equity Manager for the City of Seattle and the first recipient of NDIA’s Charles Benton Digital Equity Champion Award, will share a talk that was very popular at Net Inclusion on how to talk with government officials.
+• David Keyes, the Digital Equity Manager for the City of Seattle and the first recipient of NDIA’s Charles Benton Digital Equity Champion Award, will share a talk that was very popular at Net Inclusion on how to talk with government officials.

-- The main event is a 50-minute block with multiple presentations on coalition building that will cover what regional governments and coalitions are doing to leverage the flood of federal funds for broadband in the American Rescue Plan, the Consolidated Appropriation Act, the Coronavirus Capital Projects Fund, and the Infrastructure Investment and Jobs Act.
+• The main event is a 50-minute block with multiple presentations on coalition building that will cover what regional governments and coalitions are doing to leverage the flood of federal funds for broadband in the American Rescue Plan, the Consolidated Appropriation Act, the Coronavirus Capital Projects Fund, and the Infrastructure Investment and Jobs Act.

-- Another block will zero in on key details about the buckets of federal funds available to states and local communities, centered around the five things every local community should know about how these funds can be used most effectively.
+• Another block will zero in on key details about the buckets of federal funds available to states and local communities, centered around the five things every local community should know about how these funds can be used most effectively.

 Local Infrastructure Hub Broadband Webinar